 A student should consult with his or her academic advisor in planning courses schedules and making other academic decisions.
 The academic advisor is the person to whom a student should take any questions concerning degree requirements or other academic policies and procedures.
 The advisor will make recommendations to students concerning degree requirements and other academic matters, but it is ultimately the student's responsibility to see that all requirements are met.
 It is recommended that students meet with their academic advisor at least once a year.

-Peer advising will take place in UCOM 1106 during the following hours for the Fall semester of 2017:
+Peer advising will take place in UCOM 1106 during the following hours for the Spring semester of 2018:

 Stephen Aita, M.S. and Timothy Carroll, M.S. are both graduate students in psychology.

 Appointments are walk-in.
 Otherwise contact firstname.lastname@example.org

 Students must complete general education requirements and must also complete requirements for both a major and a minor.
 The Psychology Department is a part of the College of Arts and Sciences.
 The student must, therefore, meet general education courses specified by the College of Arts and Sciences.
 These can be found on the Academic Programs Page of the College of Arts and Sciences website.
 Course requirements for a psychology major are listed below.
 Students should discuss the choice of a minor with the academic advisor.
 Requirements for a minor are specified by the department of the chosen minor.
 (Degree Requirements Handout)